Rep. George Santos faces federal criminal charge

 A statement released by the House panel in April stated an investigative subcommittee will examine whether Santos "engaged in unlawful activity" during his 2022 campaign.

-"Close to 80% of people polled think he should not be in office," Rep. Anthony D'Esposito (R-NY4) told NPR in February, after urging Santos to step aside.
+"Close to 80% of people polled think he should not be in office," Rep. Anthony D'Esposito, R-N.Y., told NPR in February, after urging Santos to step aside.

 "It's been an absolute distraction at a time when we should be rolling up our sleeves and getting to work," D'Esposito said.